Can I Sue My Neighbor for Harassment?

 You may need to:

-- File a police report (the police may not take action but it will at least be on record)
+- File a police report (the police may not take action, but it will at least be on record)

 What Qualifies as Neighbor Harassment?

 Harassment must be a repeated and intentional act.
 This means a neighbor accidentally backing into your trash cans or having one loud party may not qualify.
 But if they start making threatening comments toward you or repeating the bad behavior, it can quickly become a harassment case.
+You could be entitled to damages based on a variety of things, including emotional distress.
+There are many forms of harassment you should know about.

 Neighbor harassment can take many forms, including: